nagaraju-inturi/Informixgres/README.md

 # ![Prestogres](https://gist.githubusercontent.com/frsyuki/8328440/raw/6c3a19b7132fbbf975155669f308854f70fff1e8/prestogres.png)
-## PostgreSQL protocol gateway for Presto
+## Informix protocol gateway for Presto

-**Prestogres** is a gateway server that allows clients to use PostgreSQL protocol to run queries on Presto.
+**Informixgres** is a gateway server that allows clients to use PostgreSQL protocol to run queries on Presto.

 You can use any PostgreSQL clients (see also *[Limitation](#limitation)* section):